DHA & Brain Development in Pregnancy: Key Facts

 Dietary Sources

-Fatty fish such as salmon, sardines, trout, and mackerel are rich sources of preformed DHA.
-Many clinical and public health guidelines suggest consuming low-mercury fish two to three times per week during pregnancy to support omega-3 intake (16).
+Fatty fish represent the most concentrated dietary source of preformed DHA.
+The European Food Safety Authority (EFSA) and Koletzko et al. in the British Journal of Nutrition recommend consuming low-mercury fish two to three times per week during pregnancy to support omega-3 intake (16,19).

 Supplementation